nerdfiles/proposal-planning/readme.md

 education is violence[1].
 You're not paying me just to hit the market when [90% of the web is inaccessible][inaccessible].
-[Mobile website speeds have not increased in 10 years][needforspeed] yet our ISPs have improved our download performances, you ask?
-Yet all the major developer teams in their Major Company Dev Shops have their own Way?
+[Mobile website speeds have not increased in 10 years][needforspeed] yet our ISPs have improved our download and latency performances, you ask?
+Yet all the major developer teams in their Major Company [Developer Developer Developer Developer][dev4]
+Shops have their own Way?

+(We see you Comcast, SAP, VMWare, Dun & Bradstreet, etc., advertising "REST APIs", not "REST*ful*"; and hey, please articulate why [MUST][rfc2119] hypermedia control *not* be used in GraphQL again, for conveyor-tube messaging "data APIs"?)

 A regular tragedy of the commons, if you ask me.
-And accessibility *is* security and privacy; elsewhere: almost none of it is build "on" "transformative APIs"[6]; that means no sandwiches for you!
-You're aware of who Bezos is, and how his [API Mandate][apimandate] has constrained your business valid logic's capabilities, hindered interrelations among and between others in the web and its search engine results pages and your peers, obscured and obfuscated the attributes,
+And who really asks anything about anything anymore, all the Major Companies giving no feedback due to their security policies — lacking ODRL?
+GDPR?
+They're all doing the "best for the best customers with the best tools at the best times in the best SDLCs?
+But then, [accessibility *is* security and privacy][privacy]; elsewhere: almost none of it is build "on" "transformative APIs"[6]; that means no sandwiches for you!
+You're aware of who Jeff Bezos is, and how his [API Mandate][apimandate] has constrained your business valid logic's capabilities, hindered interrelations among and between others in the web and its search engine results pages and your peers, obscured and obfuscated the attributes,